-The intent of this unit is to expose all students to quality, complex, grade-level text and to provide extensive practice with Common Core expectations.
+The intent of this unit is to expose all students to quality, complex, grade-level text and to provide extensive practice with expectations.
 As differentiation, students should be provided various levels of support from peers and adults, as needed, to ensure a successful navigation through the text and tasks.
 These supports include discussion opportunities and partner and small group work.
 Further, students may be allowed to complete each task at his/her own optimal pace and sequence; there is no need for all students to be working on the same task at the same time (see variations within the Vocabulary Instruction Protocol, and the close reading sections found in the During Reading sections of each chapter).

-When considering methods for differentiation within the grade level expectation, the tasks required of students may be graduated as seen in the PARCC evidence tables.
+When considering methods for differentiation within the grade level expectation, the tasks required of students may be graduated as seen in the assessment evidence tables.
 The following example is taken from the grade 3 Reading Literature strand.

-Grade Level Expectation (Standard) Evidence in the student's response Differentiation RL.3.2 Recount stories, including fables, folktales, and myths from diverse cultures; determine the central message, lesson, or moral and explain how it is conveyed through key details in the text.
-Provides a recounting of stories, including fables, folktales, and myths from diverse cultures.
-Provides a statement of the central message, lesson, or moral in a text.
-Provides an explanation of how a central message, lesson, or moral is conveyed through details in a text.
-Above Level Students: Expected to demonstrate mastery of all 3 points of evidence as well as expanding content knowledge and skills through extended thinking activities.
+Grade Level Expectation (Standard) Evidence in the student's response Differentiation Recount stories, including fables, folktales, and mythsincluding fables, folktal myths from diverse cult 2.folktales, and myths from diverse cultures; determine including fables, folktales, and myths from diverse cultures.
+2. Provides a statement of the central message, lesson, or moral in a text.
+3. Provides an explanation of how a central message, lesson, or moral is conveyed through details in a Above Level Students: Expected to demonstrate mastery of all 3 points of evidence as well as expanding content knowledge and skills through extended thinking activities.
 Work products may be modified to reflect these extensions.
-On Level Students: Expected to work toward and demonstrate mastery of all 3 points of evidence.
+On Level Students : Expected to work toward and demonstrate mastery of all 3 points of evidence.
 Below Level Students: Expected to work toward mastery of all 3 points of evidence with allowances for scaffolded supports such as additional time and guidance / support from peers and adults.